nucypher/nucypher/docs/source/guides/contribution_guide.rst

 .. important::

-   Ensure your local tree is based on ``master`` and has no uncommitted changes.
+   Ensure your local tree is based on ``main`` and has no uncommitted changes.

 1. Decide what part of the version to bump.
 The version string follows the format ``{major}.{minor}.{patch}-{stage}.{devnum}``,